 5. Don’t give knives as a gift to friends or family.

 Even if you see a beautiful knife set, giving a set of knives as a gift in France is a bad idea.
-The superstition says that it means that you are willing to cut off your friendship.
+The superstition says that it means that you are willing to cut off your friendship or family member.

 You could try to offset this by accepting a coin from them as payment, to say that you “sold” the knife set, and then continue as friends.
 (Or you could just offer the giftee something else!)